mmajamaa/react-spa/README.md

 # react-spa
-This is the frontend repo of my introduction page www.mikkomajamaa.fi developed with React.js.
+This is the repo of my introduction page www.mmajamaa.fi developed with React.js.